andcreative/hc3-css/README.md

 #  Project: Presentation Webpage
-### *Responsive presentation webpage, created in CSS class - Hiring Coders #3.*
+### *Responsive pessoal presentation webpage, created in CSS class - Hiring Coders #3.*

 ##  Why?

-### Project developed to train and develop skills in CSS and Git.
+### Project developed to train and increment skills in CSS and Git.
 I used HTML and CSS for styling and Git for deploy.

 ##  Skills Used in the Project: